How to Fix ‘sudo apt-get command not found’ on macOS

 Error Message

-1. Hold Command key and Press Space to open Spotlight, then type Terminal and Enter.
+1. Press Command + Space to open Spotlight, type Terminal, and press Enter.

 Opening Terminal